 (line 36, page 4)

 centralized authentication controller (CAC) access point (AP): A sub 1 GHz (S1G) AP with dot11S1GCentralizedAuthenticationControlActivated equal to true.
-A CAC AP is able to alleviate WM contention when a large number of STAs are trying to or are expected to reconnect to the AP at about the same time.
+A CAC AP is able to alleviate a wireless medium contention when a large number of STAs are trying to or are expected to reconnect to the AP at about the same time.

 centralized authentication controlled (CAC) station (STA): A sub 1 GHz (S1G) non-access point (AP) STA with dot11S1GCentralizedAuthenticationControlActivated equal to true.
-A CAC STA supports A CAC AP to alleviate WM contention when a large number of STAs are trying to or are expected to reconnect to the AP at about the same time.
+A CAC STA supports A CAC AP to alleviate a wireless medium contention when a large number of STAs are trying to or are expected to reconnect to the AP at about the same time.

 … …